-If the vehicle is in N (Neutral), the ignition will return to ACC/ ACCESSORY and display the message SHIFT TO PARK in the Driver Information Center (DIC).

-When the vehicle is shifted into P (Park), the ignition will turn off.
+If the vehicle is not in P (Park), the ignition will return to ACC/ ACCESSORY and display a message in the Driver Information Center (DIC).
+When the vehicle is shifted into P (Park), the ignition system will switch to OFF.